 |EPG 1040.4 Crashworthy End Terminal and Qualified Plastic Guardrail Block|

-There are five distinct types of end terminals and crash cushions labeled A, B, C, D and E. This sort of classification aids in the designers’ selection of the appropriate treatment for a given context.
-It is important to note that each of these treatments reduces driver risk to equally acceptable levels and that the classifications are based merely on the benefit/cost associated with replacing or repairing them after a crash.
+There are five distinct types of end terminals and crash cushions; Type A, B, C, D and E. This classification aids in the designers’ selection of the appropriate treatment for a given context.
+It is important to note each of these treatments reduces driver risk to equally acceptable levels and the classifications are based merely on the benefit/cost associated with replacement or repair.

-Type A. A Type A terminal is an end treatment used for one-sided barriers such as roadside guardrail or roadside concrete barrier.
+Type A. Type A end terminals are treatments used for one-sided barriers such as roadside guardrail or roadside concrete barrier.
 These devices can also be used on one-sided barriers in the median, provided sufficient clear space is available behind the system to allow opposite direction traffic to recover from an errant path.

-Type B. A Type B crash cushion is an end treatment used for double-sided barriers, most often in the median.
-Such a device can safely be impacted from several angles including, in most cases, the entirely opposite direction.
-Type B cushions cannot be installed in paved surface locations unless the installation is temporary and the paved area is to be resurfaced after the system’s removal.
+Type B. Type B crash cushions are end treatments used for double-sided barriers, most often in the median.
+These devices can safely be impacted from several angles including the opposite direction.
+Type B crash cushions cannot be installed in paved surface locations unless the installation is temporary and the paved area will be resurfaced after the system’s removal.

-Type C. A Type C crash cushion is an end treatment used for double-sided barriers, in gore areas and in the median.
-Like the Type B, this device can be safely impacted from several angles usually ranging from head-on to the entirely opposite direction.
-Type C cushions, however, may be installed in both paved and unpaved surface locations, but must be installed on an asphalt or concrete pad in non-paved areas.
-In a design impact, these cushions are usually damaged beyond repair and as such, should be used only in areas where low annual impact frequencies are expected.
+Type C. Type C crash cushions are an end treatment used for double-sided barriers, in gore areas and in the median.
+Like the Type B, this device can safely be impacted from several angles usually ranging from head-on to the opposite direction.
+Type C crash cushions, however, may be installed in both paved and unpaved surface locations, but must be installed on an asphalt or concrete pad in non-paved areas.
+After impact, these crash cushions are usually damaged beyond repair and as such, should be used only in areas where low, annual-impact frequencies are expected.

 |FHWA Eligibility Letters|